Wray Crescent Festival: A Family Day of Fun

 Music and entertainment

-N19 stage and bar, featuring amazing talent from the regular talent nights.
+Hosted by Tony and his brilliant team, please join us at the N19 stage, featuring amazing talent from the regular talent nights.
 At the stage and around the event you’ll find all this and more…

 • Andy Hamilton